Overview of Exchange Server 2016

 To help you create a productive BYOD environment for Exchange 2016 that features security, collaboration, and centralized management of smartphones and tablets, Progent offers iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
 To help you get back on line quickly after a catastrophic event, Progent's disaster recovery planning experts can help you design, document and test a disaster recovery plan for Exchange 2016 that follows industry best practices and makes efficient use of physical and cloud-based resources.
 Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified data security experts can help you create and verify a security strategy that complies with government and industry standards.
 Progent's Cisco CCIE certified network consultants can help you plan and deploy a modern network infrastructure that is affordable, secure, fast and easy to manage and that supports physical and cloud-based data centers as well as stationary and mobile users.

-Microsoft has made a strong effort to enable seamless hybrid environments that integrate Office 365 Exchange Online and on-premises Exchange.
-This permits you to have certain Exchange mailboxes located on your physical datacenter or private cloud and other mailboxes hosted by Office 365.
-Progent's certified Exchange consultants can help your organization with any phase of planning, implementing and debugging your hybrid Office 365 solution.
-Progent's Exchange specialists can deliver occasional expertise to help you resolve stubborn technical problems and also offer comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange solution is successfully completed on schedule and on budget.
-To find out more about Progent's online consulting expertise for hybrid Office 365 and on-premises Exchange environments, refer to Office 365 integration with on-premises Exchange.
+Microsoft supports seamless hybrid networks that integrate Office 365 Exchange Online and on-premises Exchange deployments.
+This permits you to have certain mailboxes located at your physical datacenter and other mailboxes resident on Office 365.
+Progent's Microsoft-certified Exchange consultants can help you with any facet of planning, implementing and debugging your hybrid Office 365/Exchange solution.
+Progent's Exchange consultants can deliver as-needed support to help you through challenging technical bottlenecks and also offer comprehensive project management outsourcing to make sure your hybrid Office 365 initiative is successfully completed on time and on budget.
+To find out more about Progent's online consulting support for integrating Office 365 and on-premises Exchange environments, refer to Office 365 integration with on-premises Exchange.